 Change can be challenging; therefore positive, non-judgemental support and encouragement is essential.
 In our busy lives these days it is difficult to find someone to confide in who has the time to really listen, without criticism or streams of unwanted advice.
 I believe the relationship we establish in our sessions is pivotal to change and so am keen to create a calm, trusting, respectful and accepting environment for us to work within.
 I maintain that you, are the expert on you, and I am merely acting as a facilitator of change.
 You have the knowledge and potential to transform your life, you just need the right space to free yourself from whatever is holding you back.

 I have a BA (Hons) in Humanistic Counselling and work mainly one to one and with couples.
 I use a variety of approaches including Person Centred, Cognitive Behavioural Therapy, Neurolinguistic Programming, Gestalt, Transactional Analysis and Creative Arts Therapy.

 I am currently working online only.
 I have a range of experience and can offer brief or longer term therapy, to suit.

 All you have to do is begin . . .

 Training, qualifications & experience

-Currently working with people experiencing general anxiety, depression, low self esteem, mild mental health problems, relationship issues, loss, abuse and work issues etc. Over 4 years experience of working with people with addictions, obesity management and psycho-educational group facilitation for people suffering with disordered eating.
-These issues can sometimes be a result of some kind of abuse, depression, isolation, bereavement, relationship and identity problems.
+The last eight years have been spent working with people experiencing general anxiety, depression, low self esteem, mild mental health problems, relationship issues, loss, abuse and work issues etc. Previously, over four years experience of working with people with addictions, obesity management and psycho-educational group facilitation for people suffering with disordered eating.

 Areas of counselling I deal with